adamwired7/polished-carmine-6873/README.md

         UiObject cropMode = new UiObject(new UiSelector().description(mode));
         cropMode.click();
     }

+The description can be found with the uiautomatorviewer bundled in the Android SDK.  `uiautomatorviewer` on the command line opens the GUI.
+Pressing the snapshot button on the top left hand corner of the tool displays a hierarchy of all objects in view.

 As with iOS, *Given* *When* and *Then* are all interchangeable.
 Step definitions with *And* should be created with one of the former keywords.